 In Puerto Pollenca sun loungers and parasols can be rented for relatively little, along the beach and as the bay is sheltered from the wind and large waves, the calm waters are ideal for swimming, kayaking or hiring a pedalo.
 You can even get a pedalo with a slide attached!
 The more adventurous can parasail, banana boat or even scuba dive – there are many diving excursions during the summer along the rocks of the coastline.
 For sailors, there are plenty of places to charter larger boats, although prior booking would be advisable.

 During the summer, the main square, the Placa Major buzzes every day of the week, with locals stopping for a coffee or tapas, and joining in the passeo (evening walkabout).
-Pollenca is full of bars and restaurants, and your host will only be too happy to recommend somewhere for you to try on their day off.
 If you happen to be passing, try the tapas at Club Pollenca, which is popular with the locals, or Manzanas y Peras which has a good reputation for well-priced tapas.
 For a gastronomic treat, then make a booking at 3/65, the gourment restaurant of the Hotel Son Brull, at the foot of Maria de Puig.

 There are plenty of good places to eat in Puerto Pollenca.
-For a leisurely lunch overlooking the sea, C’an Josep serves traditional Spanish cuisine, whilst La Llonja in the harbor specializes in fish and Mallorcan cuisine.
-For villa guests, your Scott Dunn hosts can recommend a local restaurant for lunch or dinner and help make any reservations.
+For a leisurely lunch overlooking the sea, C’an Josep serves traditional Spanish cuisine, whilst La Llonja in the harbour specialises in fish and Mallorcan cuisine.
 The market in Puerto Pollenca is held every Wednesday morning, selling fruit and vegetables.

 The Romans settled in Pollenca over 2000 years ago, and you can see remains of their presence in the town and surroundings.
 The stone bridge over the Torrent de San Jordi was built around AD120, and is a popular site to see.
 The Museo de Pollenca is a good place to visit to see a collection of archeological finds, paintings and sacred art.
 It is housed in the cloisters of the convent of Sant Domingo, which also hosts Pollenca’s classical music concert and art fair.
 The town has a medieval feeling to it, with its narrow and winding cobbled streets, and you’ll find it spotlessly clean.
 One of the most dominant features is the 13th century Esglesia de Nostra Senyora dels Angels (Our Lady of the Angels), which was built by the Knights Templar, and has a magnificent rose window.
 Just north of the Placa Major is a 365 set of steps to a chapel on top of the hill, known as Calvari.
 Every Good Friday the locals join in a procession to the top for a mock crucifixion.
 The far reaching views from the top make the climb worthwhile.
 You’ll be rewarded with the Puig de Maria, the Bay of Pollenca and the plains of Mallorca.
 The Puig de Maria (or Puig de Pollenca) is a small hill with an ancient hermit nun’s monastery at the top, which can be reached on foot via a narrow lane.
 The last nuns left in 1988, and like all good climbs, there is now a bar and restaurant waiting for you at the top!